Alkan Air: Fleet

-In addition Transport Canada lists a Cessna 206 and a DHC-3 Otter with cancelled certificates.

 Accidents and incidents

-On August 6, 2019, a Cessna 208B (C-FSKF) crashed into a mountain near Mayo Airport killing the pilot and the only passenger.
+On August 6, 2019, a Cessna 208B (C-FSKF) crashed after flying into a box canyon near Mayo Airport killing the pilot and the only passenger.
 The aircraft had departed Rau strip, a remote airstrip serving a mineral exploration camp about 150 km northeast of Mayo.
 The Transportation Safety Board of Canada (TSB) investigation report into the accident was released on July 29, 2020, and identified poor pilot decision making in conditions of poor weather in mountainous terrain as a major cause of the crash.